I’ve been arrested

 What to consider

-• Request a lawyer before answering police questions
+• People often consider requesting a lawyer before answering police questions.

-• Note down the time of your arrest and what you were told
+• People often note the time of their arrest and what they were told.

-• Ask for clarification if you do not understand what is happening
+• People often ask for clarification where they do not understand what is happening.

-• Avoid discussing your case with other detainees or on police premises
+• People often avoid discussing their case with other detainees or on police premises.

-• Remember you have the right to remain silent
+• People are generally aware that they have the right to remain silent.

-• Ask about the expected timeframe for custody and next steps
+• People often ask about the expected timeframe for custody and what may follow.

-• Consider who you might contact for support or character references
+• People often think about who they might contact for support or character references.

 What you can do next and how LawConnect can help

-1. Request legal representation immediately and avoid answering police questions without a lawyer present
+1. People often request legal representation and consider not answering police questions without a lawyer present.

-2. Stay calm and note details about your arrest, including the time, location, and what you were told
+2. People often note details about their arrest, including the time, location, and what they were told.

-3. Ask the police to explain the allegation clearly and what happens next in the process
+3. People often ask the police to explain the allegation and what may happen next in the process.

-4. Find out about your eligibility for a bail application and what conditions might apply
+4. People often look into their eligibility for a bail application and what conditions might apply.

-5. Gather information about your circumstances that may be relevant
+5. People often gather information about their circumstances that may be relevant.

 How LawConnect can help